Crowborough: Geography

 Crowborough is located in the northern part of East Sussex, around 6 km from the county border with Kent.
 The town is 57 km south of central London.
 The nearest major towns are Royal Tunbridge Wells, 12 km to the north-east; Brighton, 34 km to the south-west; and Crawley, 26 km to the west.
 The county town of Lewes is 24 km to the south-west.

 The town is located on the eastern edge of the Ashdown Forest, an ancient area of open heathland which is protected for its ecological importance and was the setting for A. A. Milne's stories about Winnie-the-Pooh.

 The highest point in the town is 242 metres above sea level.
 This summit is the highest point of the High Weald and second highest point in East Sussex (the highest is Ditchling Beacon).
 Its relative height is 159 m, meaning Crowborough qualifies as one of England's Marilyns.
 The summit is not marked on the ground.

-The town has grown from a series of previously separate villages and hamlets including Jarvis Brook, Poundfield, Whitehill, Stone Cross, Alderbrook, Sweet Haws and Steel Cross.
+The town has grown from a series of previously separate villages and hamlets including Jarvis Brook, Poundfield, Whitehill, Stone Cross, Alderbrook, Sweet Haws, St Johns and Steel Cross.

 Demographics

 As of 2021, Crowborough is mostly white - 95.5% of the town is white and other minorities include Asian (1.7%), Black (0.5%) and other (2.3%) which include, mixed.
-In terms of gender, Crowborough is mostly female with a 51.2% female demographic and 48.8% male.
+In terms of gender, Crowborough has a 51.2% female to 48.8% male demographic.
 In terms of religion, the two largest beliefs are Christianity and no religion.

 Transport

 The main road in Crowborough is the A26.
-From Crowborough, the A26 runs north-east to Mereworth via Tunbridge Wells and Tonbridge.
+From Crowborough, the A26 runs north-east to Maidstone via Tunbridge Wells and Tonbridge and ends at the A20 gyratory.
 To the south, it runs to Newhaven, via Uckfield and Lewes.

 Two B roads run through the town.
 The B2100 starts at the junction with the A26 (Crowborough Cross) and runs east to Lamberhurst via Jarvis Brook, Rotherfield, Mark Cross and Wadhurst.
 The B2157 Green Lane is a short link between Steel Cross and Crowborough Hill, within the town.